minio/minio/docs/distributed/README.md

 To start a distributed Minio instance, you just need to pass drive locations as parameters to the minio server command.
 Then, you’ll need to run the same command on all the participating nodes.

 *Note*

 - All the nodes running distributed Minio need to have same access key and secret key for the nodes to connect.
 To achieve this, you need to export access key and secret key as environment variables on all the nodes before executing Minio server command.
 - Disks used for Minio distributed should be fresh with no pre-existing data.
 - The IP addresses and drive paths below are for demonstration purposes only, you need to replace these with the actual IP addresses and drive paths/folders.
+- Servers running distributed Minio instances should be less than 3 seconds apart.
+You can use [NTP](http://www.ntp.org/) as a best practice to ensure consistent times across servers.

 Example 1: Start distributed Minio instance with 1 drive each on 8 nodes, by running this command on all the 8 nodes.